-- Capacity Building helps organizations more efficiently meet local needs by managing their own organizational needs.
+- Help organizations more efficiently meet local needs by managing their own organizational needs

-- Capacity Building can help the community allocate resources more efficiently.
-This is particularly evident in important sectors such as health care.
+- Help the community allocate resources more efficiently especially in important sectors such as health care

-- Capacity Building and the results it produces can help attract additional donor capacity, both from island donors and grant-making foundations.
+- Help attract additional donor capacity, both from island donors and grant-making foundations

-- Capacity Building was a passion of Bob Henigson’s.
-As one of the Henigson gift recipients, OICF’s focus in this area will honor Bob Henigson’s legacy.
+- And Capacity Building was a passion of Bob Henigson’s, and as one of the Henigson gift recipients, OICF’s focus in this area will honor Bob’s legacy

 OICF’s Capacity Building Vision